 I did not like the local function solution.
 It felt clumsy to me.

 I hate VB.
 Prior to joining my present employer one year ago, the last time I wrote a line of VB was in 2002.
 When .NET Framework 1.0 was released in January of 2002, I immediately taught myself C# and migrated my code from VB6 to C#.
 At the time, I was a one-man team working on a much smaller codebase than I am now, so I was able to learn a new programming language in, I don’t know, a month, and migrate all my code in a week.
-Migrating my present employer’s VB code to C# is a much more daunting task that will involve five developers, three QA engineers, and many weeks of effort.
+Migrating my present employer’s VB code to C# is a much more daunting task that will involve five developers, three QA engineers, and many weeks or months of effort.

 An Elegant VB.NET Solution